cricut/FishyJoes/README.md

 Add `c:\Program Files\dotnet\x64` to PATH environment variable

+Note: you may have to edit the c-sharp\*.sln file to use `Debug|x64` instead of `Debug|Any CPU` for it to work in the x64 native tools command prompt.

 ### Install Swift 5.10 (or 5.10.1):
 https://www.swift.org/download/ click on "Older Releases" to find it